hddahdda/Udden-Artgallery/README.md

 * For the background color i used #f5f5f5 which is a slightly off white, this to improve user experience.
 Straight white color is more demanding for the eyes.

 * The red header serves as a way of gaining the attention of the viewer.
-* The titles have a color of dark blue, also this to decrease
+* The titles have a color of dark blue, which is easier on the eyes then black.

 #### Fonts
 * Logo is of the font "Syne Mono" which looks modern and slightly cubist.
 This is a font that works well in advertising for a gallery of contemporary art.